top of page

 Findlay:

-...and in consequence their health will fail or their mediumship will fail, and they will lose their powers.
+...and in consequence their health will fail or their mediumship will fail, they'll lose their powers.
 This is happening of course, here and there.
 It is all very tragic and very sad.

-I feel it's partially due to the fact, obviously, as you say, due to the money, but I would like to see the college used as a place where people could develop the powers of the spirit.
+I feel it's partially due to the fact, obviously, the reason, as you say, sufficient money, but I would like to see the college used as a place where people could develop the powers of the spirit.
 Where, under certain circumstances, they could be helped financially during their development, and certainly be given encouragement in every possible and conceivable way, and gradually brought out into the public to do the work of the spirit, to demonstrate the powers of the spirit.

 Findlay:

-You know it's a pity they don't get some poltergeist phenomena down there to brighten things up a bit !
+Actually, you know, it's a pity they don't get some poltergeist phenomena down there to brighten things up a bit!

 Flint: